samwedge/samwedge.uk/_posts/2012-08-29-ultrasonic-sensor-takes-too-long-when-no-objects-are-within-range.markdown

 I bought an ultrasonic distance sensor (HC-SR04) from eBay and was very impressed with how well it worked.
 I downloaded an Ultrasonic Library from [Let’s Make Robots][lets-make-robots]{:target="_blank"} which worked just fine.
 So well, in fact, that I bought another one.

-When the second sensor arrived, I quickly connected it to the Arduino.
+When the second sensor arrived, I connected it to the Arduino.
 I was disappointed to notice that the sensor performed poorly when an object was not in range.
 My first sensor seemed to report a value of around 3500 cm when an object was not in range, whereas the second sensor returned a value of zero after a one second delay.
 It was more the delay than the value that was annoying – enough for my robot to crash into an obstacle between measurements.

 Looking at the Ultrasonic library, I realised that there must have been something peculiar about my first sensor (maybe it had a built-in timeout on the ECHO pin?), as a value of zero after a one-second delay was exactly what it should have done if an object was outside range.
 The delay turned out to be easy to fix.